dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1204-secrets.md

 - Baking secrets into a container, by copying them into a filesystem or container from a mount or environment variable -->

-We provide safeguards against printing of Secret values to Dagger logs, but you should generally not log Secrets to the console using `echo`, `cat`, etc.
+We provide safeguards against printing of Secret values to Dagger-Classic logs, but you should generally not log Secrets to the console using `echo`, `cat`, etc.

 ## Safe Transformations of Secrets